OfTheDelmer/pizza-project/README.md

 # Learn To Code
 ## Love For Pizza

-My favorite pizza toppings are...
+My favorite pizza toppings are:

+* Cheese
+* More Cheese
+* Even More Cheese!